zq99/excel-vba-midi-demo/README.md

 The Note class handles the logic for playing notes.

-To make use of the MIDI funcionality, new code should interact with the Note class only.
+To make use of the MIDI functionality, new code should interact with the Note class only.

 A demonstration is included that plays a C Major scale.